baetis-ma/rp2040-imu/README.md

 ## RPi PICO / RP2040 IMU

-#### The IMU shown here uses two native rp2040 buses, one SPI and one I2C, to support a 6 axis accelerometer/gyroscope, a 3 axis magnetometer, a pressure measurement chip, a 1 inch OLED display and a momentary contact switch.
+#### The IMU shown here uses two native rp2040 buses, one SPI and one I2C, to support a 6 axis accelerometer/gyroscope, a 3 axis magnetometer, an atmospheric  pressure measurement chip, a 1 inch OLED display and a momentary contact switch.
 This implementation uses the PICO SDK and programs written in C, a Seeedi np2040, mpu6500, qmc5883, bmp280 and a ssd1306 module breadboard assemblys.
 OLED screen updates are made twice a second and include fused filtered accelerometer/gyroscope pitch/roll, magnetic heading and a pressure based altitude measurements.
-A usb serial port can supply higher measurement rates (~50Hz): magnetic readings up to 200HZ, altitude to 100Hz and pitch/roll well over 1KHz.
+A usb serial port can supply higher data measurement rates: magnetic readings up to 200HZ, altitude to 100Hz and pitch/roll at over 1KHz.
 #### The OLED Display of the summary data is shown below, it includes direction azimuth, direction in degrees, elevation in feet, pitch in degrees and roll in degrees.
 ![IMG_20230323_105721661](https://user-images.githubusercontent.com/32702163/227251581-0e927ba0-ca8e-4c49-a5fd-5fabf607c2ee.jpg)
 #### Pushing the momentary contact SW0 switch changes to an alternate display and zeros out the accelerometer, gyroscope and altitude calibration offsets.
-This display provide a few more details more details; the magnetic field vector components - magnitude (normalized to 1g) as well as the calculated theta and psi in radians.
+This display provides a few more details; the magnetic field vector components - magnitude (normalized to 1g) as well as the calculated theta and psi in radians.
 The pressure is shown in millibars as well as altitude change since last calibrate.
 The pitch and roll are from the mpu6500 are shown in degrees and the system time in seconds.
 ![IMG_20230323_105805364](https://user-images.githubusercontent.com/32702163/227251731-f382c114-112a-45ad-b3fe-02ca2322ffc2.jpg)
 ## Sections
 ## Gyroscope and Accelerometer